imrancse190/Flask-Assignment/README.md

 ```

 ### Update User Details

-- A admin can update his ownself and which role="USER" only.
+A admin can update his own and users with role="USER".

 **PUT** `/api/user/<username>`